Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 but lean into, like you said, speak less. and ah When you do so continue to speak, it still has weight, it still has words, because you've now, you've been there.
 You've been a part of the team for a long time, so people still see that.
 Yes, 100%.
-Man, yeah, so when you were captain, what was your connection with your coach?
+Man, yeah, it's so ah when you were captain, what was your connection with your coach?
 Did you guys have one-on-one meetings?
 Did he hand off responsibilities for then you to lead?
 What was that relationship like with Coach Brown?

 00:20:22